 Have you noticed that we are demanding more and more out of our landscapes?
-For the upscale, this may take the form of outdoor kitchens with all the amenities of home, or, perhaps, large in-ground swimming pools with jacuzzis built right into them.
-For the average person, the trend is toward something a bit more modest: namely, landscaping back yards with an eye to all four seasons.
+Having long-blooming perennials is a nice start, but it's no longer enough.
+For the upscale, this perfectionism may take the form of outdoor kitchens with all the amenities of home, or, perhaps, large in-ground swimming pools with jacuzzis built right into them.
+For the average person, the trend is toward something a bit more modest: namely, landscaping back yards with an eye to four-season interest.

 Modest, yes; unimportant, no. Since we use our properties year-round, why shouldn't there be something to catch our attention at any time of year, even in the dead of winter?
 Something to gladden our hearts and put a twinkle in our eyes, so that our back yards continually delight us?
 That is the goal of landscaping back yards for 4-season interest.